QCR cardboard balers – what’s the fuss all about?

 What business sectors use cardboard balers?

-Basically any business that spends over £15 per week and/or has space issues could find a baler ideal.
+Basically any business that spends over £15 per week in 2019 and/or has space issues could find a baler ideal.
 The most common business sectors on QCR’s customer list are:

 • Hotels